Democratic Delegate Allocation Math

 Step 1: Tabulate the percentage of the vote that each preference receives.

 Step 2: Re-tabulate the percentage of the vote, to three decimals, received by each presidential preference excluding the votes of presidential preferences whose percentages in step 1 fall below 15%.
-Fine point: If no Presidential preference reaches a 15% threshold, the threshold is the percentage of the vote received by the front-runner, minus 10%.
+Fine point: If no Presidential preference reaches a 15% threshold, the threshold is the half the percentage of the vote received by the front-runner [Delegate Selection Rules for the 2020 Democratic National Convention - Rule 14.F.].
 The total vote is called the qualified vote.